A priority date is the date an alien initially expresses his or her intent to immigrate to the U.S. through an appropriate petition.

-If labor certification is required for an immigrant petition, as it is in most EB-2 and all EB-3 cases, the petitioner cannot file the I-140 petition until the DOL approves a PERM labor certification application.
-The priority date is thus the filing date of the PERM labor certification application with the DOL.
-The beneficiary will retain this priority date when filing the I-140 petition, provided that the DOL certifies his or her PERM labor certification application.
-The date that the DOL receives a PERM petition will establish a priority date, but this date will not be useable unless the petition is approved.
+If labor certification is required for an immigrant petition, as is the case for most EB-2 and all EB-3 applications, then the employer cannot file an I-140 until DOL approves its PERM application.
+Because of this, the priority date is the filing date of the PERM application with DOL.
+Alien workers are able to retain this priority date when their I-140 petitions are filed.
+However, the date can’t be used unless their petition is approved.

-PERM labor certification is an extremely complicated and time-sensitive procedure.
-We recommend that you consult with an experienced and responsible immigration attorney.
-We have successfully represented many PERM cases.
-If you would like to contact us, please telephone us at (713) 771-8433 or visit us at one of our six locations.
-You can also contact us conveniently online by emailing us at firstname.lastname@example.org.
-Our attorneys will use their experience, expertise, and teamwork to ensure the highest quality of service.
+Overall, PERM labor certification is an extremely complicated and time-sensitive procedure.
+We recommend that you consult with an experienced immigration attorney.
+Over the years, Zhang & Associates has successfully handled hundreds of PERM cases.
+If you would like to contact us, we’re available by phone at (713) 771-8433, or you can visit us at one of our eight U.S. locations.
+We’re also conveniently available by e-mail at firstname.lastname@example.org.
+Our attorneys will use their experience, expertise, and teamwork to ensure the highest quality of service for your PERM case.

-For more information on PERM Labor Certification, please refer to the following links:
+For more detailed information on PERM labor certification, including minimum requirements and USCIS policies, refer to the following links: